AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

 (If you want to remove the background: view -> Slide Master: click on the first one then click on the background and delete, return by closing with the red cross: close the Master view)
 Print color and select full black and white

 ## 1.12.
-Google TV / Android TV
+Streamio (Streaming on all platforms)
+- Stremio is a video streaming application that allows you to watch and organize video content from different services, including movies, series, live TV and video channels.
+The content is aggregated by an addon system providing streams from various sources.
+And with its commitment to security, Stremio is the ultimate choice for a worry-free, high-quality streaming experience.
+- You can either use your favorite platforms to watch movies or series or use torrent without any risk.
+- Stremio is available on all platforms: Windows, Mac, Linux, Android, iOS, Android TV & Web.

+### Installation:
-- Stremio (use the desktop app to install addons & configure them, settings will be synchronized between all your devices)
+- Always use the desktop app to install addons & configure them, settings will be synchronized between all your devices
 - Setup : [Tutorial](https://www.reddit.com/r/StremioAddons/comments/17833ms/stremio_all_you_need_to_know/)
-  - Force stop the app on your TV to synchronize the settings if you added an addon with the desktop app.
+  - Force stop or restart the app on your deivces to synchronize the settings if you add an addon with the desktop app.
-  - Official addons : Watchhub, Cinemeta, Opensubtitles V3, Opensubtitles, Local Files
+  - My recommended official addons: Watchhub, Cinemeta, Opensubtitles V3, Opensubtitles, Local Files
-  - Community addons : Streaming Catalogs, Trakt TV (with two websites : [trakt.tv](https://trakt.tv/dashboard) + [couchmoney](https://couchmoney.tv/), Torrentio (With real-debrid), debrid search (with real-debrid)
+  - My recommended community addons : Streaming Catalogs, Trakt TV (with two websites : [trakt.tv](https://trakt.tv/dashboard) + [couchmoney](https://couchmoney.tv/), Torrentio (With real-debrid), YggStremio (for french), debrid search (with real-debrid)
+    - Order of installed community addons: Trakt TV, Streaming Catalogs, Torrentio, YggStremio, Debrid search
-    - Trakt addon uses trakt.tv (requires login) and and couchmoney (if you want recommendations)
+    - Trakt addon uses trakt.tv (requires login) and couchmoney (if you want recommendations)
     - Ratings & history: I rank my movies on trakt (and remove them from watchlist if not done automatically), then syncronize everything with IMDB using two applications:
       - [Universal Trakt Scrobbler](https://chromewebstore.google.com/detail/universal-trakt-scrobbler/mbhadeogepkjdjeikcckdkjdjhhkhlid) - a Chrome extension for synchronizing Streaming platforms with Trakt
-      - [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer)a python app to synchronize IMDB with Trakt both ways (You can use it in WSL2, install google chrome in WSL2 first)
+      - [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer)a python app to synchronize IMDB with Trakt both ways (You can use it in WSL2, install Google Chrome in WSL2 first)

   Tips :
-  - Use stremio desktop to configure addons.
+  - Use Stremio desktop to configure addons.
 ALl settings & addons will sync between your devices if you use the same account.
-  - You can install multiple times  addons with different configurations (for example a torrentio specific for french audio).
+  - You can install multiple times addons with different configurations (for example, a Torrentio specific for french audio).
-  - Order of list in Stremio home is determined by the installation order.
-You can always reorder addons with [this open source addon](https://www.reddit.com/r/StremioAddons/comments/1ak8vkt/showcase_stremio_addon_manager_effortlessly).
-You can always go to https://www.stremio.com/acc-settings > sessions and delete your latest Stremio web browser session to revoke it.
-A full password reset shouldn't be necessary.
+  - Order of a list in Stremio home is determined by the installation order.
   - Sort and filter movies inside a list by clicking on 'see more' on a list.
-  - You can find and download safely all the torrents from real debrid in the [torrents section](https://real-debrid.com/torrents).
+  - You can find and safely download all the torrents from real debrid in the [torrents section](https://real-debrid.com/torrents).
 Click on the green box to either download or stream the torrent.
-  - You can also use stremio on iOS with VLC : go to [stremio web](https://web.stremio.com/) and follow [this tutorial](https://blog.stremio.com/using-stremio-web-on-iphone-ipad/).
+  - You can also use stremio on iOS with VLC: go to [stremio web](https://web.stremio.com/) and follow [this tutorial](https://blog.stremio.com/using-stremio-web-on-iphone-ipad/).
 It works with torrents and everything.
-  - Remember to rate what you watch on IMBD or trakt and run the chrome extension & python app to sync everything.
+  - Remember to rate what you watch on IMDB or trakt and run the Chrome extension & python app to sync everything.
-  - If you didn't rate some movies & tv-shows, you can add them to history in Trakt to avoid being recommanded in couchmoney (no need to rate them if you forget how good or bad the movie was)
+  - If you didn't rate some movies & tv shows, you can add them to history in Trakt to avoid being recommended in couchmoney (no need to rate them if you forget how good or bad the movie was)

   ### TV Settings :
-  - chromecast google TV 4k [settings](https://www.reddit.com/r/Chromecast/comments/1ct77ai/a_fix_for_washed_out_colors_and_performance/)
+  - My first advice is to never use the standard mode on your TV.
+Always use the cinema or movie mode.
+The standard mode is too bright and the colors are not accurate.
+Use the cinema or movie mode when watching movies or series.
-  - Change the settings of your TV to get better colors (refer to reddit guides or youtube videos or rtings.com to find the best settings).
-Here is a [video](https://www.youtube.com/watch?v=dY3M_h30HYc) explaining TV modes.
-And [this video](https://www.youtube.com/watch?v=nTO2Wmw1NKA) for changing the settings of your TV taking into account different modes (SDR,HDR, Dolby)
+  - Here is a [video](https://www.youtube.com/watch?v=dY3M_h30HYc) explaining TV modes.
+And [this video](https://www.youtube.com/watch?v=nTO2Wmw1NKA) for changing the settings of your TV taking into account different modes (SDR, HDR, Dolby).
+(You can refer to reddit guides or YouTube videos or [rtings.com](rtings.com) to find the best settings).
+  - If your TV supports multiple content types (SDR, HDR, DOLBY), the mode needs to be activated on each content type.
-  - On some TV like the Hisense U7k, you need to enable enhanced HDMI mode to access dolby vision & 60hz on your chromecast and other HDMI inputs.
+  - On some TVs like the Hisense U7k, you need to enable enhanced HDMI mode to access dolby vision & 60HZ on your chromecast and other HDMI inputs.
+  - If you play video games, use the game mode.
+It will reduce the input lag and improve the gaming experience.
+  - Some settings :
+    - (Important) Enhance the performance of your Google TV by following this [tutorial](https://www.slashgear.com/1321192/tricks-make-chromecast-google-tv-run-faster/)
+    - Chromecast google TV 4k [video settings](https://www.reddit.com/r/Chromecast/comments/1ct77ai/a_fix_for_washed_out_colors_and_performance/)
-  - Windows 11 with 4K HDR TV : follow this [tutorial 1](https://www.pcmag.com/how-to/set-up-gaming-pc-on-4k-tv) and [tutorial 2](https://www.pcmag.com/how-to/how-to-play-games-watch-videos-in-hdr-on-windows-10)
+    - Windows 11 with 4K HDR TV: follow this [tutorial 1](https://www.pcmag.com/how-to/set-up-gaming-pc-on-4k-tv) and [tutorial 2](https://www.pcmag.com/how-to/how-to-play-games-watch-videos-in-hdr-on-windows-10)